Middle Columbia River Steelhead

 The Middle Columbia River steelhead is a threatened species.
 NOAA Fisheries’ West Coast Region, along with the Science Centers, work to protect and conserve this species under the Endangered Species Act.

-DPS Description: This distinct population segment, or DPS, includes naturally spawned anadromous steelhead (Oncorhynchus mykiss) originating below natural and manmade impassable barriers from the Columbia River and its tributaries upstream of the Wind and Hood Rivers (exclusive) to and including the Yakima River.
-This DPS excludes steelhead originating from the Snake River basin.
-This DPS does include steelhead from seven hatchery, or artificial propagation, programs:
+DPS Description: This distinct population segment, or DPS, includes naturally spawned anadromous O. mykiss (steelhead) originating below natural and manmade impassable barriers from the Columbia River and its tributaries upstream of the Wind and Hood Rivers (exclusive) to and including the Yakima River; excludes such fish originating from the Snake River basin.
+This DPS includes steelhead from the following artificial propagation programs: